MediaRon/bb-vapor-modules-pro/readme.txt

 Go to <a href="https://bbvapormodules.com/modules/">our modules section</a> to see a demonstration of all the modules.

 == Changelog ==

+= 1.6.0 =
+* Released 2019-12-15
+* Fixing Gravity Forms styler when it comes to password inputs that have Reveal set.
+* Added Advanced Coupon module.
+* Added EmailOctopus module.

 = 1.5.8 =
 * Released 2019-12-04